tsduck/tsduck/scripts/README.md

   See more details in the leading comments in the script.

 - `build-tsduck-header.py` : Build the `tsduck.h` header file which include
   all public headers of the TSDuck library.
-Adding new source files in the TSDuck library is a common task.
-Each time a new public file is added, `tsduck.h` must be updated.
-This script is automatically invoked by the makefile in `libtsduck`.
+This script is automatically invoked by the makefile in `libtsduck` and Windows MSBuild project files.

 - `cleanup.py` : Complete cleanup of the directory tree, removing all generated or temporary files.